hummingbot/community-tools/manage-bot-cycles/README.md

 # Utility Scripts
+- `remove_bots.sh` stop and remove all bot instances, this will not cancel your trade orders
 - `start.sh` bash script to manually hook into your bot instance
-- `remove_bots.sh` stop and remove all bot instances, this will not cancel your trade orders
+- `update.sh` bash script to manually update bot docker

+# Change Logs
+- `17 August 2022`: Reworked the folder sturcture, updated `init_and_run_bots.sh` to support dev-1.7.0 version.